-Managing multiple tickets manually can be tedious, prone to errors, and time-intensive.
-However, with advanced solutions like the Jira ticketing system, your team can automate this ticket management process.
+Managing multiple tickets manually can be tedious, error-prone, and time-intensive.
+However, your team can automate the ticket management process with advanced solutions like the Jira ticketing system.
 But how does the Jira ticketing system work?
 In this article, we'll discuss the Jira ticketing system in detail.

-This approach was not only resource-intensive and time-consuming but failed to achieve its intended purpose of managing tickets timely to prevent work disruptions.
+Previously, tickets raised by employees for app access or technical support underwent a multi-step process.
+This approach was not only resource-intensive and time-consuming but also failed to achieve its intended purpose of managing tickets in a timely manner to prevent work disruptions.

-But how does it work?
+But how does the Jira ticketing system work?

 The Jira ticketing system acts like a digital to-do list for teams.
 Your team can easily create workflows to assign tickets to designated team members (responsible for handling that type of ticket).

-Stages Jira Tickets Goes Through
+Stages of Jira Tickets

 Jira tickets go through 3 stages:

-#Stage 1: To Do
+Stage 1: To Do

-#Stage 2: In Progress
+Stage 2: In Progress

-#Stage 3: Done
+Stage 3: Done

 Finally, when the ticket is closed/resolved/approved, the ticket is transferred to the Done phase.
 This phase signifies that all necessary actions related to the ticket have been taken, and the task is considered finished.

-Now, let's proceed further and explore the benefits of the Jira ticketing system
+Now, let's proceed further and explore the benefits of the Jira ticketing system.

 Given below are some of the benefits that you can avail by implementing the Jira ticketing system in your organization:

-1: Seamless Integrations With Third-Party Applications
+1: Seamless Integrations With Third-Party Apps

 For instance, they can receive notifications about ticket updates directly in Slack channels, eliminating the need to switch between different tools.